fpereiro/teishi/readme.md

 - **Values which `typeof` considers `number`**: `nan`, `infinity`, `integer`, `float`.
 - **values which `typeof` considers `object`**: `array`, `date`, `null`, `regex` and `object`.

-If you pass `true` as a second argument, `type` will distinguish between *true objects* (ie: object literals) and other objects.
+If you pass `true` as a second argument, `type` will distinguish between *plain objects* (ie: object literals) and other objects.
 If you pass an object that belongs to a class, `type` will return the lowercased class name instead.

 The clearest example of this is the `arguments` object: